7 Must-Haves in Your Carry-On for Airplane Travel with Toddlers

 Keep Mid-Flight Must-Haves Easily Accessible

 Think Beis Weekender or something similar: durable fabrics, outside pockets, easy-open zippers, and a clear view of where everything lives.
 Chic and mom-approved.
-Because the last thing you want to be doing mid-flight is juggling on-the-brink-tantrums and trying to find that one toy in the one bag you stored about the seat…three rows down.
+Because the last thing you want to be doing mid-flight is juggling oncoming tantrums and trying to find that one toy in the one bag you stored above the seat…three rows down.

 Plan for the Airport, Not Just the Plane…

-Bring along ride-on seat extensions (like Doona or Shrunty).
+Bring along ride-on seat extensions, like the Doona.
 They strap to your bag and give your tot a ride through terminals.
 Have a little one that loves to be carried (or maybe that’s the only way you can settle them in a new environment)?
 A hip carrier (Ergobaby, Tula) is irreplaceable during security lines and boarding.

 Above All…Pack Patience

 At the end of the day, what matters most is those little moments.
-A mid-flight contact nap that you haven’t had the luxury of in years, proud creations on the drawing board, excitement over taking off (even if mom is a bit nervous).
+A mid-flight contact nap that you haven’t had the luxury of in years, your little ones proud of the re-usable sticker ‘artwork’ they’ve created on the window, excitement over taking off (even if mom is a bit nervous).
 A little prep protects those memories, and maybe helps you enjoy them too.

 Shop our curated travel list here: https://amzn.to/4ktwkaR